-Fig. 9 shows the reduction in specific emissions of SOx and NOx (expressed in kg of pollutant emitted in the air/tonne of glass) since 1998 for Primary Operations.
+Fig. 9 shows the reduction in specific emissions of SOx and NOx (expressed in kg of pollutant emitted in the air/tonne of glass) since 1998 for Upstream Operations.
 This clear reduction has been achieved thanks to the installation of DeSOx and DeNOx systems in our group, together with improvements in technology and more careful selection of our raw materials.

 Waste Recycling from the DeSOx

 The Air Pollution Control units at AGC Glass Europe’s plants provide an example of an integrated approach to the environment.
 These units remove acids and particulates from furnace flues.
 They are based on a two-step treatment.
 The first step is a gas scrubber where the acids in the flue gases react with a neutralising reagent injected into the reactor.
 The second step is an electrostatic precipitator that captures the dust from the flue gases as well as the products of the scrubbing reactions.